kbs1/openxdagpool-scripts/README.md

 10. make sure php7.0-fpm pool is running as user `pool`
 11. make sure nginx config allows execution of `php` files

 Once this is done, compile both xdag1 and xdag2 using `make`.
-Execute xdag1 with proper pool command line, for example `TZ=GMT ./xdag -d -p 95.105.233.208:16775 -P 95.105.233.208:13654:20000:0.5:1:1:200:0.5`.
+Execute xdag1 with proper pool command line (as user `pool`), for example `TZ=GMT ./xdag -d -p 95.105.233.208:16775 -P 95.105.233.208:13654:20000:0.5:1:1:200:0.5`.
 Set up your password, type random keys, wait for the deamon to fully sync with the newtwork.
 Then quit the daemon by typing `terminate`.